 - Birth Certificate with the Father Named: Having the father’s name on the Birth Certificate does not constitute proof of paternity.

 Family court exclusively uses DNA testing to establish paternity.
 DNA testing establishes a 95% or higher probability of paternity.
 The standard of proof in paternity suits is clear and convincing evidence.
 This is a higher standard than the preponderance of the evidence but lower than beyond a reasonable doubt.
-Respondents have the right to remain silent during paternity suits but unlike criminal cases, that silence can be used by family court against the respondent.
+Respondents have the right to remain silent during paternity suits but unlike in criminal cases, that silence can be used by the family court against the respondent.

 If the court determines that a person is the father of a child, the court will issue an order of filiation.
 The effects of an order of filiation are that the support obligations of the adjudicated father are the same as those born in wedlock.
 Support will be retroactive to the date of the filing of the paternity petition.
-The court has discretion to order payments for money spent on the child before filing including expenses of the pregnancy.
+The court has the discretion to order payments for money spent on the child before filing including expenses of the pregnancy.